nolim1t/bitcoin-merchant-starter-kit/README.md

 With a repurposed laptop or Raspberry PI with at least 600 GB worth of space, I recommend using the [Umbrel](https://getumbrel.com) project.

 This requires a little bit of technical chops, but it offers the best first class experience for bitcoin and lightning users.
+Not to mention access to this is available on any web browser.

+But you must be able to consult someone locally for this type of method if you are not sure or to go ahead with this.

 ## Processing the payment and Integration

 The best thing to do with existing point of sale systems is to treat this as a CASH sale.

 I've set up 2 businesses for this and they do this already.

 The only difference is the cash does not get stored in the till, and the use of an additional app.

 ## Offloading the coins